metaslim/challenge/README.md

 "describe-users" will return search fields for users "describe-tickets" will return search fields for tickets

+"table-organizations:tags=West" will return any organizations who has West in their Tags in compact table "table-users:alias=Miss Coffey" will return any users whose alias is Miss Coffey in compact table "table-tickets:status=pending" will return any tickets with pending status  in compact table

-"search-organizations:tags=West" will return any organizations who has West in thier Tags "search-users:alias=Miss Coffey" will return any users whose alias is Miss Coffey "search-tickets:status=pending" will return any tickets with pending status
+"search-organizations:tags=West" will return any organizations who has West in their Tags "search-users:alias=Miss Coffey" will return any users whose alias is Miss Coffey "search-tickets:status=pending" will return any tickets with pending status
 ```